alilibx/weather_bot/README.md

    </br></br> a.
 Open IBM Watson Assistant service that you have created (In my case it is "aliweatherbot")
    </br></br> b.
 Then Create an assitant and enter a name for your assitant (In My Case "theassistant")
    </br></br> c.
 Click on Launch Watson Assitant and on the left side menu click on skills and then Create Skill
-            The Choose dialog skill and cick next, then from teh tabs select Upload Skill and select skill file (<path/to/bot/file>/bot/skils/skill-Weather-Skill.json)
+            then choose dialog skill and cick next, then from the tabs select Upload Skill and select skill file (<path/to/bot/file>/bot/skils/skill-Weather-Skill.json)
    </br></br> d.
 The goto webhooks and paste the ngrok https URL to that and add "/currentweather" after the URl which will be
              "https://9c42f142a819.ngrok.io/currentweather"